osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/introduction/introduction.md

 The flow of data in the interface is unidirectional.
 Data can only be read from the specified data source and written to the PI Server.
 This interface can read data from multiple batch data sources simultaneously.
 By design, the interface does not edit or delete source data.

 In addition to batch data, the interface can populate the PI Point Database.
 PI Point creation, commonly known as tag creation and event population, is controlled by using tag templates.
 All modules, tags, tag aliases, and health tags are automatically created on the PI server.
 The Interface does not use the PI API Buffering Service because batch and tag data is already buffered by the source historian databases.
-To maximize performance, the interface writes events to PI tags in bulk—that is, it writesall events per interface scan.
+To maximize performance, the interface writes events to PI tags in bulk—that is, it writes all events per interface scan.